UDT-ITF/website/source/presentation/index.md

 In the case where multiple values are supplied, clients _MUST_ use the following algorithm to determine which values to display to the user.

-* If all of the values are associated with the `none` key, the client _MUST_ display all of those values.
+* If all the values are associated with the `none` key, the client _MUST_ display all of those values.
 * Else, the client should try to determine the user's language preferences, or failing that use some default language preferences.
 Then:
-  * If any of the values have a language associated with them, the client _MUST_ display all of the values associated with the language that best matches the language preference.
+  * If any of the values have a language associated with them, the client _MUST_ display all the values associated with the language that best matches the language preference.
-  * If all of the values have a language associated with them, and none match the language preference, the client _MUST_ select a language and display all of the values associated with that language.
+  * If all the values have a language associated with them, and none match the language preference, the client _MUST_ select a language and display all the values associated with that language.
-  * If some of the values have a language associated with them, but none match the language preference, the client _MUST_ display all of the values that do not have a language associated with them.
+  * If some of the values have a language associated with them, but none match the language preference, the client _MUST_ display all the values that do not have a language associated with them.

 Note that this does not apply to [embedded][prezi30-terminology] textual bodies in Annotations, which use the Web Annotation pattern of `value` and `language` as separate properties.